All Episodes

 I'm not sure if I trust what goes on in California on any level.

-Americans are fleeing these democratic states, and it's giving Republicans more seats in Congress.
+Americans are fleeing these Democratic states, and it's giving Republicans more seats in Congress.

 It's all good.

-Texas, Florida, North Carolina.
+Texas, Florida, North Carolina, they're all gaining seats.

 New York, California, Illinois, Michigan, Pennsylvania, West Virginia, each losing a seat.

-First time in 170 year history, California, the most populous state, has lost a congressional seat.
+First time in 170-year history, California, the most populous state, has lost a congressional seat.

 First time in 170 years.